ad1992/ad1992/README.md

 Hi :wave:

 I am Aakansha, a FOSS Enthusiast (Free and OpenSource Software Enthusiast).
 I love deep-diving into the Internals of Javascript and the Web.
 I am a core maintainer of [excalidraw](https://github.com/excalidraw/excalidraw), [mermaid-to-excalidraw,](https://github.com/excalidraw/mermaid-to-excalidraw) [react-tags](https://github.com/react-tags/react-tags), and more libraries.

-I am a volunteer at [FOSSUnited](https://fossunited.org/) and I lead the FOSS Meetups in Bangalore, India.
-I am an active conference Speaker.
+I am also an active conference Speaker.

 As I am an Independent OpenSource developer, I rely on sponsorships to sustain my FOSS work, if you are interested in backing my opensource efforts, you can take a look at my [sponsorship profile](https://github.com/sponsors/ad1992) 🙏